mstathers/bolterbot/README.md

 ### BolterBot

 A reddit bot that will be used to respond to hobby modeling threads to suggest that people drill out their gun barrels.
-Will be ran out of AWS lambda and will take a thread url as input.
+It's designed be ran out of AWS lambda via their API gateway and it takes a reddit post ID as a url parameter.

 #### Setup